Best Wood-Burning Camp Stove for Outdoor Cooking

 Can stoves, or box stoves, generally don’t fold up as small.
 However, they are usually much stronger and tend to be more efficient than foldables.
 And since there are no hinges involved, they’re also more stable by far.

-Size and Heat Efficiency
+Size And Heat Efficiency

-The size of your stove determines two things – how packable it will be and whether or not it will allow you to cook with larger pots and pans.
 If you’re car camping in a group, then, a larger model like the kampMATE is the way to go.
 For solo backpackers or couples, however, a more portable wood-burning stove like the SS Lite or Toaks Titanium will do the job.

 Efficiency comes down to the nuance of the design.
 Generally speaking, the most efficient stoves are those with a double-walled design that creates an insulating pocket between the fire and the elements, and air holes that boost combustion by allowing oxygen to ‘fan the flames’, so to speak.